 - electrocution triggered by a tree or its branch hitting a power line

-- motor vehicle accidents by trees failing in roadways
+- motor vehicle accidents by trees falling in roadways

 - human falls as a result of tree roots damaging sidewalks, stairs, etc.